 Here on the farm, chickens are not only a provider of eggs, they are also our fellow workers.
 As part of the team, they work in tandem with the farmer, the oxen, and the land.
 These relationships are impossible with modern commercial hybrids, and just as impossible with the hybrids is the opportunity for farmers to improve their own flocks; true breeds (unlike hybrids) can produce offspring that have the same traits as their parents, which is extremely important for consistency in our food supply.
 For these reasons, we raise Buckeye chickens.
 Scroll to learn more about how our chickens are part of the team and efforts to recover this breed from the brink of extinction.

-Today the Buckeye chicken is on the Livestock Conservancy’s Watch List, due largely in part to the industrialization and monopolization of food in the United States.
+Today the Buckeye chicken is listed as Threatened by the Livestock Conservancy, due largely in part to the industrialization and monopolization of food in the United States.
 The eggs and meat are both renowned and have even won the Slow Food Ark of Taste Award.

 The Buckeye chicken was developed in 1896 by Nettie Metcalf, and to this day is the only poultry breed developed by a woman that is accepted by the American Standard.
 Preserving the Buckeye preserves women’s legacy in agriculture.
 She developed the breed from existing breeds of the time: Barred Plymouth Rock, Buff Cochin, and Black-breasted Red Game.
 Her goal was to create a large meat-bird that was dark, to not stand out as much in order to elude predators.
 Her results were beyond successful, creating a bird that met all of her standards while also having good laying and foraging abilities, and hardiness.